ethcoy/verilog-spi/README.md

-# verilog-spi
+# Verilog SPI Master With AXI-Stream Interface
-Verilog SPI implementation with AXI-stream interface
+This repository contains a parameterizable Verilog SPI implementation with an AXI-stream interface.